Denominator changes the headline

 This material is for education only and is not financial advice.
 Always check your organisation’s policy (e.g., whether to use initial or average investment and whether profits are pre- or post-tax).

-Average annual profit after depreciation (and typically after tax) over the asset’s life—based on accounting earnings, not cash flow.
+Average annual profit after depreciation (and typically after tax) over the asset’s life, based on accounting earnings rather than cash flow.

 Switching from initial investment to average book value can almost double ARR when depreciation is heavy—same profit, different base.